Good Night Oppy

 The second space involves the engineers, scientists, and mission specialists who over many, many years both cared for and provided problem solving for both rovers.
 The devices are discussed in highly anthropomorphized ways (one interviewee even compares her own twins to the ships themselves), and while it’s easy to see how attachments can be made with these devices that they spent so long obsessing over, it does appear sometimes to be counterproductive and even perhaps undercuts the seriousness of the science at play.

 Still, this is all forgiven, of course, as the intent isn’t merely the search for the conditions of life on another planet, but also the hope is to instill a sense of wonder and passion for scientific exploration in general, particularly in young people destined to one day join the ranks based on their own, personal connection with these robots.
 There is great passion behind the endeavour.

-Screened on a giant IMAX canvas, Good Night Oppy is a remarkable film to behold with ILM work that is quite stunning.
+Screened on a giant IMAX canvas, Good Night Oppy is a remarkable film to behold with work by Industrial Light & Magic (ILM) that is quite stunning.
 With a completely different atmosphere, things at first looked a little “fake,” but it’s clear that this vision puts audiences in the vantage point as if they’re seeing Mars from the robots’ perspective.

 Of particular note is the extraordinary soundscape.
 Oscar winner Mark Mangini, known for the like of masterpieces like Mad Max: Fury Road and Denis Villeneuve’s Dune, built the sounds from a mix of field recordings of land-based models of the rovers, as well as newly recorded sounds captured by the latest NASA rover, Perseverance.
 There are also a number of “wake up tunes” as per manned missions, making for a jaunty soundtrack that ranges from big-name artists like Abba, The Beatles and even Wham.